Kaposvár District

-Kaposvár (Kaposvári járás) is a district in the central-eastern part of Somogy County.
-Kaposvár is also the name of the town where the district and county seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Kaposvár (Kaposvári járás) is a district in the central-eastern part of Somogy County in Hungary.
+Kaposvár is also the name of the town where the district and county seat are located.
+The district is in the Southern Transdanubia Statistical Region.

 Geography

 Kaposvár District borders with Fonyód District and Tab District to the north, Dombóvár District (Tolna County) and Hegyhát District (Baranya County) to the east, Szigetvár District (Baranya County) and Barcs District to the south, Nagyatád District and Marcali District to the west.
 The number of the inhabited places in Kaposvár District is 78.

 Municipalities

 The district has 1 urban county, 3 towns and 74 villages.